This 7-ingredient pico de gallo recipe comes together in under 10 minutes, and it's the perfect zesty, fresh topping for

-Hello & happy Friday!
-Today I’m sharing a super simple, fresh recipe that you’ll want to refer back to again and again.
-In my opinion, pico de gallo is the perfect finishing touch to everything from tacos to burrito bowls.
-It’s also delicious spooned onto sizzling hot grilled vegetables… and whenever I have any leftover pico, I like to stir it into my scrambled eggs the next morning to make a quick migas-style breakfast.
+In my opinion, pico de gallo is the perfect finishing touch for everything from tacos to burrito bowls.
+It’s also delicious spooned onto sizzling hot grilled vegetables.
+And whenever I have any leftover pico, I like to stir it into my scrambled eggs the next morning to make a quick migas-style breakfast.
 I hope you enjoy this versatile condiment!

 What is pico de gallo?